 We built a strong distance learning program in SY 20-21 that prioritized social emotional learning, literacy instruction, and small group learning sessions in order to differentiate for student needs.
 We also built a strong attendance intervention program to support our students and families with class attendance over distance learning.
+All of our staff and students were provided with the necessary tools to engage in distance learning.

-Thanks to the communication and structures we adopted during distance learning, we maintained a comparable attendance rate.
+Thanks to the communication and structures we adopted during distance learning, we increased our attendance rate nearly 1% in the 20-21 school year.
 We were able to continue communication efforts seamlessly when we returned to in-person instruction and engage our school community continuously.
-As funds became available we used our standing outreach efforts to obtain input from all aspects of our community- students, staff, parents, ELAC, SSC,ROCC.
+As funds became available we used our standing outreach efforts to obtain input from all aspects of our community- students, staff, parents, ELAC, SSC.
 Additionally, distance learning required that we learn, use, and implement technology to enhance instruction.
-When we returned, we maintained technology tools that enhance in-person instruction and provide consistent intervention.
+When we returned, we maintained technology tools that enhance in-person instruction and provide consistent intervention, e.g. Lexia.